fxb-cocacoding/capstone_server/README.md

 A minimal capstone disassembler server implementation

 ### How to compile it:

 Install capstone bindings (and header files) for your operating system.
-Make sure you have the libraries pthrads and capstone available for cmake.
+Make sure you have the libraries `pthreads` and `capstone` available for cmake.

 ```
 git clone https://github.com/fxb-cocacoding/capstone_server.git
 cd capstone_server